Echoes from the Wild: In the Quiet of the Reeds

 Not in a hurry.
 Not unsettled.

-But he knew we were there.
+He knew we were there.

 Shoebill in a wide view of the swamp, one foot lifted mid-step or mid-scratch, caught in a quiet moment of stillness and movement.